install.packages("pak") #IF NOT ALREADY INSTALLED

 theme_plus(begin_discrete = 0, #<--EXCEPT BACK TO 0 TO INCLUDE PURPLE

-end_discrete = 1) Purple points still look purple, whether we can distinguish their black outlines from their fill colors or not.
-Meanwhile, all points are easily distinguished from the background, so we can utilize the entire color space available to us in the palette!
+end_discrete = 1) Purple points still look purple, whether I can distinguish their black outlines from their fill colors or not.
+Meanwhile, all points are easily distinguished from the background, so I can utilize the entire color space available in the palette!

 However, another, more aggressive option is to instead map stroke to a color that contrasts against the background well (such as black for a white background), map fill color to your variable of interest, and then make the points semi-transparent so that points stacked on top of one another “blend” into one another chromatically.
 This is easier to see than to read: